 Another piece of music in the spirit of Not for Kids Only is a new record called Not For Kids Really by Canadian folk musician Dan Latner.
 These catchy folk songs are certainly fun to listen to, but they are a little more risqué than most children’s albums, intended for a more mature audience.
 Still, it’s definitely worth checking out.

-If you are looking after a young child on a day-to-day basis, playing music is surely one of the best ways to pass the time in a fun and productive manner.
+If you are looking after a young child on a day-to-day basis, playing music and percussion lessons are surely one of the best ways to pass the time in a fun and productive manner.
 If you are a musician, you can simultaneously practice and provide entertainment for your child.
 Furthermore, having an audience who just wants something fun and simple will remind you not to take playing music so seriously.

 The musician Beck allegedly used his kids as a sounding board for every song on his new record, Colours, the idea was that there is a value in creating fun, catchy songs that just make people feel good.
 By helping your child appreciate the value of music, you may end up teaching yourself the value of fun.